Search This Site

 Build Your Own Computer

-Abit AB9 Motherboard Review
+Abit AB9 Motherboard Reviews

-The Abit AB9 motherboard has been around for awhile, so it's nothing new.
-However, recently I have had quite a few people asking about motherboards for a solid office / home office computer.
-This is one board that I have no hesitations recommending.
-It is priced nicely at around $80 or so, and has quite a few connections as we'll see.
+One of the best motherboards was the Abit A9; recently Abit discontinued producing motherboards!
+Unfortunately.
+If you can still find one - use it.
+It was priced at around $80 or so, and has quite a few connections as we'll see.
 The only catch on this board is that it does not support the Intel Quad Core processors, but if you are looking to build an office computer, a Core 2 Duo will provide plenty of processing power.

 Board Features